crossmasters/waaila/app/templates/waaila-hostnames-single/W0110-Visits on single domain website/readme.md

 **example:** 10
 ## Blocks:
 ### 1 - warn
-**description:** It checks presence of data for sessions by hostname
+**description:** Loads data and checks for presence of data for sessions by hostname
 **score:** 0
 **fail message:** No data returned for sessions by hostname.
 ### 2 - assert